feed4love/basic_bank/README.md

 • (done) JWT Security layer instead of Basic.

-• pagination on methods find or findAll
+• (done) pagination on methods find or findAll

 • (done) debugging instances into a debug apirest controller (debug, configured by a parameter on startup)